 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.

 Special types of external radiation may be used to treat some salivary gland tumors.
 These include:

-The way the radiation therapy is given depends on the type and stage of the cancer being treated.
-External radiation therapy is used to treat salivary gland cancer, and may also be used as palliative therapy to relieve symptoms and improve quality of life.
+External radiation therapy is used to treat salivary gland cancer and may also be used as palliative therapy to relieve symptoms and improve quality of life.

 See Drugs Approved for Head and Neck Cancer for more information.
 (Salivary gland cancer is a type of head and neck cancer.)